AlecAivazis/graphql-over-kafka/docs/source/schema/index.rst

     :members:

-Designating a GraphQL Equivalent of an SQLAlchemy Type
+Designating a GraphQL Equivalent of a Nautilus Field
 -------------------------------------------------------

-Due to the early age of the Graphene/GraphQL community, not all SQLAlchemy types have conversions already specified.
-If you encounter such a type, consider posting a PR.
-If that's not your style, you can always register it yourself:
+If you create (or find) a custom field that is compatible with peewee, the ORM used by nautilus internally, you might find the need to provide a custom handler in order for the schema generator to be able to convert it to the correct GraphQL type.

-.. autofunction:: nautilus.api.convert_sqlalchemy_type
+.. autofunction:: nautilus.contrib.graphene_peewee.converter

+This function follows the [singledispatch] pattern.
+Registering a new type looks something like:

 .. code-block:: python

-    from nautilus.models import BaseModel
-    from nautilus.api import convert_sqlalchemy_type
-    from sqlalchemy import Column
-    from sqlalchemy.dialects.postgresql import UUID
+    from awesomepackage import AwesomeField
-    from graphene.core.types.scalars import String
+    from nautilus.contrib.graphene_peewee import converter

-    class Product(BaseModel):
-        id = Column(UUID, primary_key = True)

-    @convert_sqlalchemy_type.register(UUID)
+    @converter.register(AwesomeField)
     def convert_column_to_string(type, column):
         return String(description = column.doc)